zbb272/ruby-boating-school-dc-web-career-021819/README.md

 'Instructor' class:
 * init with name
 * return all instructors
+* Instructor.pass_student should take in a student name and test name and return status failed
-* Student.fail_student should take in a student name and return
+* Instructor.fail_student should take in a student name and test name and return status failed
+* Instructor.student_grade_percentage should take in a student first name and output the percentage of tests that they have passed

 Run ruby tools/console.rb in console to seed

 Here is some example seed data:

-spongebob= Student.new("Spongebob", "Squarepants")
+spongebob= Student.new("Spongebob")
- patrick= Student.new("Patrick", "Star")
+ patrick= Student.new("Patrick")

 puff= Instructor.new("Ms.Puff")
 krabs= Instructor.new("Mr.Krabs")

-test1= patrick.add_boating_test("Don't Crash 101", "pending", puff)
+test1= spongebob.add_boating_test("Don't Crash 101", "pending", puff)